Erick Thohir arrived here - ExBulletin

 Erick Thohir arrived here

-ADa great hopes when President Joko Widodo underlined Erick Thohir as a business constituted by the Minister.
+AThe DA is great when President Joko Widodo appointed Erick Thohir as a state company.
 Thanks to his experience in the management of various companies, Erick can be invoked to improve chaos in state corporate management, which loses only, which becomes a political dairy cow, even corruption.

 He is not a politician.
-He was fully supported by the president to remove the dark from political interests that were going to separate Bumn.
+He was fully supported by the president to remove the smpatrice from political interests that wanted to undermine public enterprises.
 In short, it has a golden opportunity to manage a professional state business in order to provide advantages to the country.

 Hope only hope.
 Erick's breakthrough revised the ranks of the director and the chicken commissioner Bumn Warm Bumn.
 After him nyemplung By taking care of Bumn, its management is no different from its predecessors.
 He is even more political than the party who is the Minister of Bumn.
 Erick was attempted to make politics by targeting the headquarters of the vice-presidential candidate during the general elections of 2024.